Materials & care

 linen-Zusss

-Denim is a strong, notched cotton fabric.
-To make jeans blue, cotton yarns are twisted into twine and dyed.
-The weaving technique, the twill weave, makes the fabric very strong.
-To keep denim beautiful, wash your garment inside out.
-Use detergent for colored laundry.
-During the first wash(s), denim garments may shed color.
+Denim is a strong, twill-woven cotton fabric.
+To make jeans blue, cotton yarns are twisted into rope and dyed.
+The weaving technique, twill weave, makes the fabric very strong.
+To keep denim looking good, wash your garment inside out.
+Use a detergent for colored laundry.
+During the first wash(es), denim garments may bleed color.
 Therefore, wash them with similar colors.
-Hang denim to dry inside out.
-Occasionally you can put denim in the dryer, but on a low temperature.
-Follow the advice on the care label per item.
+Hang denim inside out to dry.
+Occasionally, you can put denim in the dryer, but at a low temperature.
+Follow the advice on the care label for each item.
 Denim can be steamed and ironed.
-This is not necessarily necessary if hung out after washing.
+This is not necessarily necessary if it is hung up after washing.

 viscose-Zusss